CenterForOpenScience/cos-ansible-base/README.md

 $ invoke genpass
 ```

-This crypted password can be used by the generic-users role.
+This crypted password can be used by the generic-users role in a group_vars file.

 ## Running playbooks